HudsonReynolds2/ID-Finder/README.md

 # ID-Finder
 ### About
-This app is designed to help BU affiliated person to recover their ID.
+This app is designed to help BU-affiliated person to recover their ID.
 The person who lost their ID can check to see if admin has found the ID and is inside the database.
 On the other-hand, the admin can input the found ID in the database so the student can check it; and the admin can then remove the ID if the ID is found.

 ### Features
 - Has server-client Interaction